 Rosie is especially known for her creative approach to learning and her imaginative use of the outdoors, picture books, fiction, media, images and other stimuli to engage learners and educators in deep thinking and dialogue.
 She has also authored numerous resources and books for children.

 Jane Yates is an Associate and Accredited P4C Trainer with DialogueWorks.
 She is an experienced trainer with 25 years of practice of P4C with young children, students and adults.
 Until recently, Jane was a senior teacher at a primary school in the North of England where she was the curriculum leader for English and P4C.
 This involved facilitating weekly P4C sessions for every class and providing training and support for teaching staff to embed P4C across the curriculum and the ethos of the school.
-In 2016, she led the school to become the first in the North of England to be awarded the SAPERE Gold P4C Award.
+In 2016, she led the school to become the first in the North of England to be awarded a Gold P4C Award.
 Through her role as the English curriculum leader, she implemented effective strategies using the pedagogy of P4C to improve achievement in reading, writing, speaking, listening and thinking.